Manuelb3nvenuto/intern-interview-manuel/README.md

 ## Requirements

-- **React Web Application**: Develop a web application using React that faithfully replicates the provided example image.
+- **React Web Application**: Develop a web application using React that is SIMILAR to the provided example.
+Your solution must not look exactly the same, but rather contain similar components, so you can show your creativity and originality.
+But still make use of menus, charts, lists or other components shown in the example.

 - **Nice to have enhancements**:
   - Utilize Docker or other containerization tools either in the web application or the database layer.